gregnordin/starter_project_files/README.md

     $ rm -rf .git
     $ git init

-    # Create virtual environment based on where I have Python 3.7 installed (i.e., the `py37` conda environment)
+    # Activate conda environment `p37` where Python 3.7 is installed.
+Doing so means that when I use `venv` to create
+    # a local virtual environment, it will pull from Python 3.7 and therefore be a Python 3.7 local virtual environment.
     $ source activate py37
     (py37)
     $ python -m venv env   # `env` is the name I have chosen for my virtual environment and its corresponding directory

-    # Deactivate the conda environment, otherwise `pip install` will install packages into it instead of `env`
+    # Deactivate the conda environment, otherwise using `pip install` will install packages into it instead of `env`
     $ conda deactivate

     # Activate new virtual environment